What

 validation.
 Agile software development stresses

 validating software with customers.
-Validate the plan and then
+Validate the application

-validate the result with the customer.
+and then validate the result with the customer.

-Many complain the documentation and tight standards takes too much
+Many complain the documentation, planning and tight

 software company.